 While construction is underway, parking will likely be more limited than usual, so the city will pay for downtown valet parking.

-Parking rates will be enforced from 11 a.m. to midnight.
+Parking rates are expected to rise in April.
+They will be enforced from 11 a.m. to midnight.

 Copyright 2019 by WDIV ClickOnDetroit - All rights reserved.